mihi-r/word-search-mania/README.md

 pip3 install pyqt5
 ```
 ### Instructions
 First, clone the repo.
-Next, you can run the source file to start the game:
+Next, you can run the source file on the terminal to start the game:
 ```
 python3 source1.py
 ```